drew-ferrell/bare-bones/README.md

 | `set_parameters.py` | Helper class for passing parameters from Gene Ontology data structure. |
 | `enrichment.py`     | Conducts enrichment test and exports enrichment results. |

-__Note:__ This method is CPU- intensive for large Gene Ontology databases.

 Gene set enrichment results and unannotated genes are written to files.

 Below is an example of an unsorted enrichment result; NA is listed in the indentifiers column if there is no significant enrichment as determined by the significance cut- off provided.